 Walk into any Asian grocery store right now, and you can’t miss it: rows and rows of red-and-gold boxes, bearing labels like lotus seed, red bean, mixed nuts, and egg yolk.
-In the weeks leading up to the Mid-Autumn Festival, stocking up on moon cakes — petite, dense pastries packed with sweet or savory fillings — is a tradition synonymous with the festival itself.
+In the weeks leading up to the Mid-Autumn Festival, stocking up on mooncakes — petite, dense pastries packed with sweet or savory fillings — is a tradition synonymous with the festival itself.

-Falling on the 15th day of the eighth month of the lunar calendar (which takes place on September 21 this year), the Mid-Autumn Festival is one of the most important Asian holidays, celebrating the bounty of the autumn harvest when the moon is at its brightest and most beautiful.
-As a gesture of auspiciousness, moon cakes are commonly exchanged and enjoyed among friends and family.
+Falling on the 15th day of the eighth month of the lunar calendar (which takes place on September 29 this year), the Mid-Autumn Festival is one of the most important Asian holidays, celebrating the bounty of the autumn harvest when the moon is at its brightest and most beautiful.
+As a gesture of auspiciousness, mooncakes are commonly exchanged and enjoyed among friends and family.
 The cakes are often stuffed with salted egg yolks, which symbolize the moon — the more yolks inside the cake, the greater the prosperity.

-Michelle Hsu, founder of Ilha Candles (which recently came out with a moon-cake-shaped candle), is also a fan of the classic lotus-paste and egg-yolk combination.
-Though Walmart isn’t typically the first place to come to mind when buying moon cakes, she says this Joy Luck Palace box set is “so affordable and surprisingly really good!”
+White lotus-seed paste is a classic mooncake flavor, one that food photographer and blogger Peggy Chen calls a guaranteed win.
+“The white lotus-seed paste is smooth and nutty, and the salted egg yolk has a savoriness that balances out the sweetness,” Chen says.
+Michelle Hsu, founder of Ilha Candles (which makes a mooncake-shaped candle), also says you can’t go wrong with the classic combination.
+Though Walmart isn’t typically the first place to come to mind when buying mooncakes, Hsu says this Joy Luck Palace box set is “so affordable and surprisingly really good!”

-Multiple people mentioned the popular Asian bakery 85C as a reliable source for Taiwanese-style moon cakes, which, according to Hsu, feature “a flakier outer layer and are usually stuffed with mung-bean paste, braised minced meat, and other delicious things that give the moon cake a perfect sweet and savory balance.”
-Chen also finds that the round Taiwanese moon cakes “have a better filling-to-yolk ratio than square ones.”
+Multiple people mentioned the popular Asian bakery 85C as a reliable source for Taiwanese-style mooncakes, which, according to Hsu, feature “a flakier outer layer and are usually stuffed with mung-bean paste, braised minced meat, and other delicious things that give the mooncake a perfect sweet and savory balance.”
+Chen also finds that the round Taiwanese mooncakes “have a better filling-to-yolk ratio than square ones.”
 Both Chen and food writer Clarissa Wei agree that 85C’s taro mochi flavor is one of the best, especially since “the mochi adds a chewy twist to it,” Wei says.

-Kevin Wong, co-founder of Lunar Hard Seltzer, always had a box of Sheng Kee moon cakes at the dinner table growing up.
+Kevin Wong, co-founder of Lunar Hard Seltzer, always had a box of Sheng Kee mooncakes at the dinner table growing up.
 It’s filled with an assortment of flavors, including date, lotus, pineapple, and red bean — but Wong’s favorite filling has always been “jujube dates because of its sweet, smoky, and sour complexity.”
 These cakes do not include the egg-yolk center; Wong has never been a fan, though he’s “been told it’s a grievous sin, one I should be ashamed of committing,” he jokes.